AndrewJBateman/angular-material-table/README.md

 * Clicking on a row will console.log the data in that row.
 * Table now has a sticky header.
-* Updated to Angular 10 & Angular-Material 10.
 * In `data-table.component.ts`: Breaking change on ViewChild decorator: `error TS2554: Expected 2 arguments, but got 1 in v8` fixed by adding the 'static' flag to both ViewChile decorators:

 ```typescript